fhiso/legacy-format/serialisation.md

 Otherwise, there is no *character encoding* is detected.

-{.note ...} These cases can be summarised as follows:
+{.note ...} These cases can be summarised as follows, where `xx` denotes an arbitrary byte:

 ----------------  -------------------------------------------------
 Initial bytes     Character encoding